Bargain Travel Europe Guide Budget Travel Car Racing logo image

 MERCEDES BENZ MUSEUM STUTTGART

-Mercedes Benz history photoThe historical journey starts on the top floor 130 feet up and follows a chronological order downward through five levels of automotive and German history.
-The visitor is guided by an individual head phone that activate when near an exhibit.
-I must admit it took me a couple of floors before I figured out how this high tech device actually worked.
-It talks to you automatically as you move from floor to floor, but you have to press a button relating to a dot on the exhibit display to get the details.
+First Automobile Mercedses Patent Car photoThe historical journey though the development of the Mercedes-Benz starts on the top floor 130 feet up and follows a chronological order downward through five levels of automotive history.
+The exhibits start with the first of the innovative vehicles, essentially buggies and wagon with motors added to the most sophisticated of engineering.
+The visitor is guided by an individual head phone audio guide which activates when near an exhibit.
+It talks to you automatically as you move from floor to floor, but press a button relating to a dot on the exhibit display to get the specific details.
 You can also take a group guided tour, or just hang around the edges and listen in if you want to move at your own pace.

-F1 Lemans Mercedes racing cars photoThe displays follow a circular ramp the winds down through the levels of magnificently fascinating and beautiful machinery along with photo displays on the walls of German and world history that gives context to the inventions and designs.
-On display are some of Mercedes-Benz most exotic designs, limousines built for potentates and presidents, Gullwings and even an example of the Mercedes-Benz “Pope-Mobile” the bulletproof glass encased vehicle of Pope John-Paul.
+Mercedes Sports Racing Cras 1950s photoThe displays follow a circular ramp winding downward through the levels of magnificently fascinating and beautiful machinery along with photo displays on the walls tracking German and world history along with the automobile development that give context to the inventions and designs.
+On display are some of Mercedes-Benz most exotic designs, limousines built for potentates and presidents, the iconic Mercedes Gullwing sports cars and even an example of the Mercedes-Benz “Pope-Mobile” the bulletproof glass encased vehicle of Pope John-Paul.
+The war years and production of aircraft engines is fairly briefly touched upon.
+The museum is designed in a double-helix track, one direction leads to the principal passenger cars and the other to trucks and other transport vehicles, so make sure you check both paths, or you might miss something.

 Web Info